jjppsia/discord-bot/README.md

-# a very simple discord bot to integrate on your server
+# A very simple discord bot to integrate on your server

 ---